BorisPaunovic/School-Managment-System-Desktop-Application/README.md

         Countries (Display all countries)
-        Subjects (Display all subjects within a course) Users (Display all users / note: this command will not be displayed if you are not logged in as an administrator) The open Dashboard page, which serves the same purpose as the quick menu [Figure 5]
+        Subjects (Display all subjects within a course) Users (Display all users / note: this command will not be displayed if you are not logged in as an administrator) The open Dashboard page, which serves the same purpose as the quick menu

 Note: Working with the entire application and its data follows the same principles as in this example.

-Figure 5 - Main Page

-To enter, modify, or delete data, select an item from the quick menu or the Dashboard [Figure 6].
+To enter, modify, or delete data, select an item from the quick menu or the Dashboard  .

 Viewing data

-All data related to a specific topic is presented in a table at the bottom of the page [Figure 6].
+All data related to a specific topic is presented in a table at the bottom of the page  .
 At the top of the page, there are controls for:

     Entering data (top left)